exasol/integration-test-docker-environment/doc/user_guide/user_guide.rst

                                       this option to add further environment
                                       variables.
       --gpu TEXT                      Configures the nvidia container toolkit to use the given GPU.
 Currently only value 'all' is supported.
+For 2025.1.x and later only
       --source-docker-repository-name TEXT
                                       Name of the docker repository for pulling cached stages.
 The repository name may